kubernetes-study-guide/Kubernetes-Study-Guide/23_persistant_volumes/README.md

 So filling in things like NFS server ip address in their yaml files becomes an undesired burden on the developers.
 A better solution would be for the Kubernetes Administrators to create the PV's as standalone Kubernetes Objects that are then available for the developers to reference in their pod yaml definitions.
 That's possible, thats to **Persistent Volume Claims (aka PVCs)**.
 PVC can

- - use existing PVs
+ 1. use existing PVs if there is a suitable PV that meets the requirements.
- - dynamically provisions PVs
+ 2. dynamically provisions PVs

+In both scenarios, the application developer doesn't need to create PVs. instead they just create PVCs instead.

 Let's take a look at both these approaches using AWS's AWSElasticBlockStore as an example.

 ## Statically Provisioned Persistant Volumes